samuelboland/Hyperfixations/_posts/2022-02-01_2-clearing-tiptap-content-on-first-focus.md

 ---
 title: Clearing Tiptap Content on First Focus
-description: "Like my previous post said, I'
-'m working on setting up a rich text editor on this site to use to write blog posts.
+description: "Like my previous post said, I' m working on setting up a rich text editor on this site to use to write blog posts.
 I have it mostly working, but during the process I had a silly idea"
 date: '2022-02-01T06:34:35.029Z'
 tags: ''
 slug: clearing-tiptap-content-focus